 Let go of your” just in case” worries and ask yourself when was the last time “just in case” actually happened?

-How to begin living a minimalist lifestyle.
+How to start a minimalist decluttering

 - Start with a particular group of items, we will use candles as an example in this case.

 - Search through the entire house, garage, loft, handbag etc and gather every single candle you own

 - Group them all together in one spot , its not until you’ve gathered every single one you own into one place that you can really see the extent of how much you are hanging onto just in case you need it . its also useful see how much you may bulk buy and hoard items such as cleaning products and beauty products. when you see your hoard all bunched together you’ll start to wonder why you’ve got so much stuff.